PopupMaker/Popup-Maker/readme.txt

 == Frequently Asked Questions ==

+= What are some ways I can use popups to grow my email list? = People who use Popup Maker to grow their email list have found many creative ways to do so.
+Some of the most common popups include:

+* Exit-intent popups - Asking for an opt-in when someone goes to leave your site, sometimes for a discount or PDF
+* Content upgrade popups - Provide more value from your blog posts by giving visitors more resources in exchange for their email address
+* White paper popups - Provide industry reports or other white papers using forms within a popup

+Even better, Popup Maker integrates with all the most popup form plugins so you can easily embed a form you have already created right into your popups!

 = What are some ways popups can increase my WooCommerce store's sales and revenues? = Many people don't consider popups when trying to find ways to increase conversion rates and revenue on their WooCommerce site but they are actually very effective.